 Solana Liquid Staking

 Solana is an extremely fast, and censorship-resistant blockchain that has witnessed tremendous growth and adoption in the last year.
 Solana serves transactions at an order of magnitude higher rate when compared to base layer Ethereum.
-Additionally, there is a flourishing ecosystem emerging around Serum and other DeFi protocols such as Raydium, Oxygen, Pyth Network, and others that are being built on Solana.
-With over $14bn staked, Solana is now also in the Top 5 of Proof-of-Stake networks by staked value.
+Additionally, there is a flourishing ecosystem emerging around Raydium and other DeFi protocols such as Oxygen, Pyth Network, and others that are being built on Solana.
+With over $14bn staked, Solana is now also in the top of Proof-of-Stake networks by staked value.
 Liquid staking takes the utility of Solana a step further by:

 - Improving the user experience

 - Diversifying risks across multiple node and operators

 - Providing instant liquidity — that can also be leveraged to earn secondary rewards (beyond the primary staking rewards) through

 - Integrations with DeFi protocols that support Solana’s liquid representation token

 With traditional staking in Solana, the user has to perform a number of steps:

 - Create a Stake Account and transfer SOL to it

 - Delegate it to a validator